codersclub/emlog.ml/docs/faq.md

 ## How to migrate the site when changing servers?

-1. Package and download all the files of the old server site, and export the database backup in emlog background-system-data.
+1. Package and download all the files of the old server site, and export the database backup in Emlog background-system-data.
-2. Install an emlog with the same version number on the new server.
+2. Install an Emlog with the same version number on the new server.
-3. In the new emlog background-system-data, import the database backed up in step 1.
+3. In the new Emlog background-system-data, import the database backed up in step 1.
 4. Upload and overwrite the content directory of the old server to the new server.
 5. If everything goes well, the migration is complete after completing the above steps.